Welcome to Living Traditions at the Jalopy Theatre.

 Living Traditions seeks to:

-- Preserve and perpetuate traditional folk art forms in the fields of music, dance, craft (make singular), language and visual arts.
+- Preserve and perpetuate traditional folk art forms in the fields of music, dance, craft, language and visual arts.

 - Promote the popularization of such traditional folk art forms through concerts, workshops, camp programs, publications, lectures, recordings and radio programming, internet, film and TV.

 - Act as a coordinating body to foster cultural and educational programs by different organizations.

 - Act as an information and referral resource.

 Living Traditions runs the Brooklyn Folk Festival, an annual 3-day festival, presenting the best in American and international folk music.
 Located in the heart of Brooklyn, NY, our festival is a celebration of down home music, cultural diversity and memory.
 Each year, we draw talent from New York’s own thriving folk music scene as well as from the national and international world of folk, traditional and vernacular music.

 Living Traditions hosts the International Music Festival at the Jalopy Theatre, a 2-day celebration, featuring performances and workshops by working artists who reside within the five boroughs.
 New York City contains a diverse wellspring of talent, and we aim to celebrate the complexity of this social fabric by showcasing these traditions on two stages.

 With the support of the Uncle Shlomo Brooklyn Kids Fund for Music, we have been working in two Red Hook schools, offering weekly traditional music education for children.
 The Making Music program brings musicians into the schools to share folk, blues, country music with first and second grade students.
 This support comes from the family of Shlomo Pestcoe.
 Shlomo was a part of the Jalopy family, and a gifted musician and marvelous teacher.